SS City of Midland 41: Barge conversion

 By the mid-1970s, the C&O was seeking to abandon its car ferry routes.
-Many of the older ferries, including the Pere Marquette 21 & 22, were retired and sold for scrap, leaving only the Spartan, Badger, and City of Midland 41 as the last three ferries operating.
-In 1979 the Spartan was laid up in Ludington, leaving only two ferries still in operation.
+Many of the older ferries, including Pere Marquette 21 and Pere Marquette 22, were retired and sold for scrap, leaving only Spartan, Badger, and City of Midland 41 as the last three ferries operating.
+In 1979 Spartan was laid up at Ludington, leaving only two ferries still in operation.

 In 1983, the C&O completed the abandonment of its car ferry routes and the three vessels were purchased by Glen Bowden and George Towns, who formed the Michigan-Wisconsin Transportation Company (M-WT).
 This venture, while keeping the ferries running, was doomed to fail almost from the start.
 Increased labor costs, combined with improved rail and highway routes through Chicago, rendered the ferries obsolete.
-In 1987, USCG inspections showed that the boiler mounts on the City of Midland 41 had deteriorated and needed replacement, however these repairs were waived for a year.
+In 1987, USCG inspections showed that the boiler mounts on City of Midland 41 had deteriorated and needed replacement, however these repairs were waived for a year.

-Rather than losing the only ferry in service (the Badger had been laid-up in 1984), M-WT opted to refurbish the Badger, and in 1988 the City of Midland 41 made her last voyage in November of that year.
+Rather than losing the only ferry in service (Badger had been laid up in 1984), M-WT opted to refurbish Badger, and in 1988 City of Midland 41 made her last voyage in November of that year.
 She was laid-up in Ludington's No. 21/2 slip.
 She sat rusting in the harbor for nine years before her fate was decided.

-After a 47-year career in which she carried approximately 1 million railroad cars and sailed 3.5 million miles, it was determined that the City of Midland 41 would be converted to a barge.
-She was towed out of Ludington harbor on 1 October 1997 and had her superstructure reduced on 7 November.
+After a 47-year career in which she carried approximately 1 million railroad cars and sailed 3.5 million miles, it was determined that City of Midland 41 would be converted to a barge.
+She was towed out of Ludington harbor on October 1, 1997, and had her superstructure reduced on November 7.